myesua/authentication-authorization-expressjs-tutorial/article.md

 To create a main route:

-- Create a folder named "routes" in your v1 folder
+- Create a folder named "routes" in your v1 folder.
-- Create a file inside your routes’ folder, name it "index.js" (without the quotes)
+- Create a file inside your routes’ folder, name it "index.js" (without the quotes).
-- Import the express module
-- Create an app object of the express app instance
+- Create the main route function.
+It will take the server instance as its argument.
-- Call the get method on the app object, write the function handler.
+- Next, write the home route logic.
-- Export the app object as default
+- Export the route function as default.

 > Check the github repository for the starter files to confirm that you have same number of folders.
 Note: You may ignore the utils folder for now.